CovidEngine/.github/profile/README.md

 # Hi there 👋

-This org has a few COVID-related projects you can take a look at
+This org has a few COVID-19 projects you might find useful

 ## 🔬 Active Projects

+### Finding vaccinations

 - [Vaxx.nz](https://github.com/CovidEngine/vaxxnz) - A website that makes it easy to find vaccination bookings, walk-in vaccination sites, and drive-throughs.
 - [Vaxx.nz Locations](https://github.com/CovidEngine/vaxxnzlocations) - Raw scraped data from bookmyvaccine.nz - you can use it to make your own vaccine finder
 - [Vaxx Widget](https://docs.vaxx.nz) - A website widget that helps you find vaccine bookings

+### Vaccination Passes
 - [NZCP.js](https://github.com/CovidEngine/nzcp-js) - A verification library for COVID-19 Vaccine Certificates in New Zealand for use in NodeJS
 - [nzcp](https://github.com/CovidEngine/nzcp-rust) - A verification library for COVID-19 Vaccine Certificates in New Zealand for use in Rust